How Social Media Can Be Used Against You in a Personal Injury Lawsuit

 - Do not allow anyone to photograph you or the accident scene except you, the police, and your lawyer.
 These photos could end up on someone else’s social media account, and they could be located by your insurance company, especially if you are “tagged” by name.

-- Don’t even post evidence that you believe is favorable to you, such as a photo of you in traction at the hospital or photos of damage to your vehicle.
+- Don’t even post evidence that you believe is favorable to you, such as a photo of you in traction at the hospital or photos of the damage to your vehicle.
 Taking these photographs is fine, but sharing them on the internet could result in unintended consequences.

 - Warn your friends not to post anything about your accident and, especially, not to upload any photos that include you or ”tag” you in any photographs.
-Although, in many cases, the hearsay rule will protect you against utterances by friends from being used as evidence against you, the hearsay rule is subject to many exceptions.
+Although in many cases, the hearsay rule will protect you against utterances by friends from being used as evidence against you, the hearsay rule is subject to many exceptions.
 Photographs, by contrast, are not protected from admissibility by the hearsay rule.

 - Don’t email anything to your friends about the accident or your injuries, and ask your friends not to email you anything of this nature.
 Even emails might be recoverable in the discovery process.